backupbrew/switchbrew/Homebrew Menu.md

 The string used for displaying the A/B button can be set with buttonAText/buttonBText, but normally this can be left at the defaults.
-Remove/comment the sample enableWaveBlending line to enable wave blending.
+Change the value of the enableWaveBlending field to 1 to enable wave blending.

 Sample theme file: